Log in

 What to look for when hiring a sales development rep

-When hiring an SDR for your sales team, remember that they don’t need to have existing sales experience.
+When hiring for SDR roles in your sales team, remember that they don’t need to have existing sales experience.
 Since you’re filling an entry-level position, you should be more interested in seeing candidates with the right skills.

 Here are some of the questions to ask yourself throughout the recruitment process (and some of the key skills to look out for).